-The HTML5 vs. Native development is a hot debate topic amongst developers right now.
+The HTML5 vs. Native development is a hot debate topic among developers right now.
 HTML5 growth has exploded over the last several years, but has it caught up to native development in the areas of support and performance?
 There’s many things you need to consider when making this decision.
 We hope we can give you some information to make the decision easier.

 What’s the difference between HTML5 and Native?

-On the other hand, HTML5 apps are stored on the web and run inside of any HTML5 compatible browser.
-HTML5 apps are not platform-specific, as long as you have a browser capable of running HTML5 (which most mobile platforms currently provide), you can run the app.
+On the other hand, HTML5 apps are stored on the web and run inside of any HTML5-compatible browser.
+HTML5 apps are not platform-specific.
+As long as you have a browser capable of running HTML5 (which most mobile platforms currently provide), you can run the app.

 What are the benefits of HTML5?

 HTML5 is being developed to give web developers more flexibility and power than its predecessors.
 Some of this built-in power includes:

 A new video tag makes it easy to embed video on a page without the need for any third-party software.
 HTML5 allows you to include multiple formats, including MP4, AVI, MPG, MOV and others.
 That’s great because there’s still some debate about which video format to use.
 Built-in graceful degradation allows the browser to step through the list of files until it finds a format it can play.

 Sound files were always an afterthought in previous versions of HTML.
 Each browser handled them differently, requiring software installed on the client-side (such as Windows Media Player) to actually play the audio.
 The new audio tag in HTML5 changes that, making it a breeze to include audio files in your web application with the same format options and graceful degradation provided by the video tag.